On this page, we’ll discuss the expected tuition for your program, the ways you might pay it, and the salaries that our graduates earn.

 - At least 3 years on active service on or after September 10th 2001.

-The Post-9⁄11 GI Bill will pay for eligible individuals’ tuition and mandatory fees (paid directly to the school) capped at $22,805.34 for the 2017-2018 academic year beginning on August 1st 2017 and ending on July 31st 2018.
+The Post-9/11 GI Bill will pay for eligible individuals’ tuition and mandatory fees up to the cap.
 Mandatory fees exclude room and board, study abroad fees, parking fees, penalty fees, health insurance fees or other fees not mandated by the university for all students in a specific program.
-Generally, veterans receive up to 36 months of entitlement under the Post-9⁄11 GI Bill.
+Generally, veterans receive up to 36 months of entitlement under the Post-9/11 GI Bill.

-The Yellow Ribbon Program is an additional benefit to the Chapter 33 Post 9⁄11 GI Bill and allows schools to voluntarily enter into an agreement with the Veterans Administration (VA) to help bridge the gap between the remaining portion of the student’s tuition and fees that exceeds the yearly GI Bill cap.
-After the yearly Chapter 33 Post 9⁄11 GI Bill base cap has been exhausted, the remaining tuition charged for that semester is split between AU and the VA of up to but not to exceed $10,500 per contributor.
+The Yellow Ribbon Program is an additional benefit to the Chapter 33 Post 9/11 GI Bill and allows schools to voluntarily enter into an agreement with the Veterans Administration (VA) to help bridge the gap between the remaining portion of the student’s tuition and fees that exceeds the yearly GI Bill cap.

 Teachers, alumni and staff of the Capital Teaching Fellows are given 29 percent off tuition.
 Online MAT and online MEd applicants do not need to submit application fees or letters of recommendation.